Protecting Rights, Openness and Transparency Enhancing Civic Transformation (PROTECT)

 Why we need to protect open societies now

-The past ten years have witnessed an erosion of civic rights, particularly freedoms of expression, information, assembly, and association.
-Increasingly authoritarian power-holders have begun a concerted and deliberate fight against democratic progress and the rising influence of civil society.
+We’re increasingly witnessing an erosion of civic rights, particularly freedoms of expression, information, assembly, and association.
+Authoritarian power-holders are conducting a concerted and deliberate fight against democratic progress and the rising influence of civil society.
 As a result, unequal and closing societies are failing to deliver tangible positive change in their people’s lives

 Kenya, Malawi and Myanmar